mtgatracker/mtgatracker/privacy.md

 usernames, deck titles, deck contents, win ratios, etc to be "Platform Information."
 We consider Platform Information to be adjacent to and distinct from Personal Information, similar to Linkable Information.

+If a user chooses to encode personal information into platform information (for example, a user selecting a title for a deck that is also their home address), this use case would be a bizarre misuse of the platform, in which MTGATracker is not liable.
+Encoding personal information into platform information is done so at the user's own risk.

 ## Our data policy

 We will never sell any of your information to any third parties.
 Ever.

-We defer authentication, and the handling of _all_ Secure Information to [Auth0](https://auth0.com/).
-You can read about their data policy [here](https://auth0.com/privacy).
-We very much trust Auth0, and think you should too.

 We use Personal Information only to operate and improve the app and the site.
-We must use third parties to process information from any of the defitions above, but we will we never display Personal or Linkable Information publicly to any user other than the owner of that information.
-We also will never share Personal Information with any 3rd party for any reason other than to operate the app and site.
+We must use third parties to process information from any of the defitions above, but we will we never display Linkable Information publicly to any user other than the owner of that information.
+We also will never share Personal Information with any 3rd party for any reason other than to operate the app and site (again, we do not collect Personal Information).

 We do share Linkable Information discoevered on the site with analytics services (namely, Google Analytics, which you can read more about [here](https://www.google.com/policies/privacy/partners/)).
 We only share this information to